beet-software/dorm/README.md

 1. Represent your database schema as source code, explained by `dorm_annotations`
 2. Fit your schema into dORM's framework, explained by `dorm_generator`
-3. Manipulate the generated code using filters and joins, explained by `dorm`
+3. Manipulate the generated code using filters and joins, explained by `dorm_framework`
 4. Discover what database engines are available to integrate with dORM
    - Integrate using Firebase Realtime Database, explained by `dorm_firebase_database`
    - Integrate using local memory and the BLoC pattern, explained by `dorm_bloc_database`